4chain-ag/spv-wallet-go-client-v2/examples/README.md

 Before interacting with the SPV Wallet API, you must complete the authorization process.

-To begin, generate a pair of keys using the `task generate-keys` command, which is included in the dedicated Taskfile.
+To begin, generate a pair of keys using the `task generate_keys` command, which is included in the dedicated Taskfile.

 **Example output:**